Skip to content

 The dictionary should include key-value pairs that describe the parameter's

-characteristics, such as lower, upper, default value, or possible choices.
+characteristics, such as lower, upper and choices.

 Args: